Best UHP All-Season Tires 2026: Top 6 Picks

 If your area gets a lot of rain, focus on these traits when comparing UHP all-season tires:

-- Wet braking distance: this is the main safety factor in downpours.
+- Wet braking distance: This is one of the most important safety factors in downpours.

-- Even wear: worn tires lose wet grip quickly, so rotation and alignment are critical.
+- Even wear: Worn tires lose wet grip quickly, so rotation, alignment, and pressure checks are critical.

 ❄️ Light snow vs. real winter: common misconceptions